Alex's DBZ RPG

 When engaged in a battle you can usually perform one of eight actions:

-1. Use a physical attack (see below).
+1. Use a physical attack combo (Quick Attack, Special Attack, Weapon Attack).

-2. Use a ki attack or special technique.
+2. Use a technique.

-3. Use an item.
+3. Use a prepared item.

 4. Charge a ki attack to increase it's strength.